Read USA News

 Children’s Book: They’re Heroes, Too: A Celebration of Community by Pat Brisson

-Illustrated by Anait Semirdzhyanheros too_large
+Illustrated by Anait Semirdzhyan

 This week we celebrated Labor Day.
 Labor Day is celebrated on the first Monday in September in the United States.
 It is a holiday to recognize the many contributions workers have made to America’s strength, prosperity, and well-being.